DuqueDeTuring/books2explore/readme.md

 - 2001: A Space Odyssey (Penguin Galaxy) by Arthur C. Clarke
 - 21 Lessons for the 21st Century by Yuval Noah Harari
 - 2666 (En español) (Spanish Edition) by Roberto Bolaño
-- 500 Cameras: 170 Years of Photographic Innovation	500 Cameras: 170 Years of Photographic Innovation by George Eastman House, Todd Gustavson (Paperback) |
+- 500 Cameras: 170 Years of Photographic Innovation	500 Cameras: 170 Years of Photographic Innovation by George Eastman House, Todd Gustavson
-- A Beautiful Mind: A Biography of John Forbes Nash, Jr., Winner of the Nobel Prize in Economics, 1994	A Beautiful Mind: A Biography of John Forbes Nash, Jr., Winner of the Nobel Prize in Economics, 1994 by Sylvia Nasar (Paperback)
+- A Beautiful Mind: A Biography of John Forbes Nash, Jr., Winner of the Nobel Prize in Economics, 1994 by Sylvia Nasar
 - A Biography of the Pixel, Alvy Ray Smith
 - A Book of Abstract Algebra: Second Edition (Dover Books on Mathematics)
 - A Brief History of Artificial Intelligence, Michael Wooldridge
 - A Brief History of the Paradox: Philosophy and the Labyrinths of the Mind by Roy Sorensen
 - A Brief History of the Philosophy of Time by Adrian Bardon
-- A Briefer History of Time: The Science Classic Made More Accessible	A Briefer History of Time: The Science Classic Made More Accessible by Stephen Hawking, Leonard Mlodinow (Paperback)
+- A Briefer History of Time: The Science Classic Made More Accessible	A Briefer History of Time: The Science Classic Made More Accessible by Stephen Hawking, Leonard Mlodinow
 - A Column of Fire, Kingsbridge trilogy,  Ken Follett
-- A Deepness in the Sky	A Deepness in the Sky by Vernor Vinge (Paperback) |
+- A Deepness in the Sky	A Deepness in the Sky by Vernor Vinge
 - A Deepness in the Sky (Zones of Thought)
-- A Discipline for Software Engineering	A Discipline for Software Engineering by Watts S. Humphrey (Hardcover)
+- A Discipline for Software Engineering	A Discipline for Software Engineering by Watts S. Humphrey
 - A Fine Balance by Rohinton Mistry (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
 - A Fire Upon The Deep (Zones of Thought, 1).
-Vernor Vinge .
+Vernor Vinge
-- A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books)	A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books) by Andrei Pop (Hardcover)
+- A Forest of Symbols: Art, Science, and Truth in the Long Nineteenth Century (Zone Books) by Andrei Pop
 - A Guide to the Good Life: The Ancient Art of Stoic Joy by William B. Irvine
 - A Half-Built Garden [Ruthanna Emrys]
 - A Half Century of Occupation by Gershon Shafir
-- A Higher Call: An Incredible True Story of Combat and Chivalry in the War-Torn Skies of World War II	A Higher Call: An Incredible True Story of Combat and Chivalry in the War-Torn Skies of World War II by Adam Makos, Larry Alexander (Hardcover)
+- A Higher Call: An Incredible True Story of Combat and Chivalry in the War-Torn Skies of World War II by Adam Makos, Larry Alexander
-- A history of Ancient Rome, Mary beard
+- A history of Ancient Rome, Mary Beard
 - A History of Modern Computing (History of Computing) by Paul E. Ceruzzi
-- A History of Modern Iran	A History of Modern Iran by Ervand Abrahamian (Hardcover)
+- A History of Modern Iran	A History of Modern Iran by Ervand Abrahamian
-- A History of Saudi Arabia	A History of Saudi Arabia by Madawi al-Rasheed (Paperback)
+- A History of Saudi Arabia	A History of Saudi Arabia by Madawi al-Rasheed
-- A History of the Theories of Aether & Electricity: Two Volumes Bound As One	A History of the Theories of Aether & Electricity: Two Volumes Bound As One by Edmund T. Whittaker (Paperback)
+- A History of the Theories of Aether & Electricity: Two Volumes Bound As One by Edmund T. Whittaker
 - A Little Hatred (The Age of Madness, 1) by Joe Abercrombie
 - A Living Work of Art: The Life and Science of Hendrik Antoon Lorentz, A. J. Kox
 - A Madman Dreams of Turing Machines by Janna Levin